Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Introduction

 \subsection{Acknowledgments}

-We would like to thank Federica Bertolotti, Roberto Frigerio, Shuhei Maruyama, Francesco Milizia, and Davide Spriano for helpful discussions.
-We are also grateful to Mark Hagen for explaining to us how to cubulate suitable extensions of crystallographic groups.
+We would like to thank Federica Bertolotti, Roberto Frigerio, Shuhei Maruyama, Francesco Milizia, Davide Spriano, and Bingxue Tao for helpful discussions.
+We are also grateful to Mark Hagen for explaining to us how to cubulate suitable extensions of crystallographic groups, and to the anonymous referee for suggesting many improvements to the exposition.
 FFF is supported by the Herchel Smith Postdoctoral Fellowship Fund.
 GM is funded by an EPSRC-DTP PhD studentship.